yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

       'elasticapm.contrib.django.middleware.TracingMiddleware'
       ```

-   4. Add the following source code to integrate the Django app to the SnappyFlow
+   4. Add the following source code to integrate the Django application to the SnappyFlow.

       ```python
       try: